ioccc-src/winner/1991/westley/README.md

 . . .    ("O"s are 1 bits, "." and "," are 0 bits)
 ```

-...will make the e() function return a center move, as
+...will make the `e()` function return a center move, as this is the only move
-this is the only move that produces three in a row.
-Notice that
-the computer does not consider which cells contain Xs and Os when
+that produces three in a row.
+Notice that the computer does not consider which
-making a template move, only which cells are empty and not-empty.
+cells contain `X`s and `O`s when making a template move, only which cells are
+empty and not-empty.
 This makes for unusual play.

-The templates are carefully chosen to eventually block all traps
+The templates are carefully chosen to eventually block all traps that `X` can
-that X can try, by just blundering in the way.
+try, by just blundering in the way.

 Also note that the winning & strategy templates are part of the
 compile line, making it possible to change the rules of the game by